Impact

 Risk and Exploitability

-The CVSS score of 8.6 reflects the high impact, yet the EPSS score of < 1% indicates a low current likelihood of exploitation in the wild.
-The issue is not listed in CISA's KEV catalog.
-Based on the description, the likely attack vector is an in-application trigger that evaluates a policy condition; once triggered, it permits a bypass of authentication without user interaction, making the vulnerability valuable to attackers.
+With a CVSS score of 8.6 the vulnerability carries a high impact, yet the EPSS score of < 1 % suggests a low current chance of exploitation.
+The issue is not listed in CISA’s KEV catalog.
+Based on the description, the attack vector is inferred to be an application‑level trigger that evaluates the policy expression; an attacker who can influence that evaluation—through crafted input or configuration—can bypass authentication without user interaction, making the flaw valuable for attackers.

 OpenCVE Enrichment